 Quality time at bedtime

 In the same vein as re-establishing connection after time spent apart, making connections before a separation is also valuable.
 Incorporating storytime into a bedtime routine is one very beneficial way to spend time together.
-But including a more unstructured one-on-one with Baby before he goes to sleep is an excellent component to incorporate as well.
-Sit or lie down with him, snuggle, or rub their backs.
+But including a more unstructured one-on-one with Baby before they go to sleep is an excellent component to incorporate as well.
+Sit or lie down with them, snuggle, or rub their backs.
 Anything that facilitates relaxation, closeness, and openness.

-When your child is very young, he may not talk much, but he will know that at the end of every day, he’ll have special time with you.
-As he gets more communicative, he’ll come to count on this time as a chance to talk with you about things that makes his heart sad or glad.
+When your child is very young, they may not talk much, but they will know that at the end of every day, they'll have special time with you.
+As they get more communicative, they'll come to count on this time as a chance to talk with you about things that makes their heart sad or glad.
 Deep talks won’t happen every night but creating the space for such interaction through a time that happens every single day will become a cornerstone of your evolving relationship with your child.

 While “dates” with your child are certainly special for both of you, it’s not always practical to arrange these kinds of times.
 However, using the time that you do have together, and being mindful of how to create quality time out of everyday moments, ensures that waiting for the perfect time doesn’t prevent you from seizing the moments that present themselves all around you.

 About the author:

 Shifrah lives in Tallahassee, FL with her husband, four children, two cats, and dog.
 In the midst of mothering and writing, she enjoys reading, lifestyle photography, sewing, going to the beach, and documenting it all in pocket scrapbooks.
 She drinks her coffee black.